 In any event, and getting back to the purpose of the article, I cannot help but wonder to myself, “What would King say?”
 I clearly have no way of knowing.
 I can only surmise though, based on his words and teachings, that he would feel that we have not gone nearly far enough as a nation, towards the goals we set out over 200 years ago, that will live in a nation where “all men are created equal…and are endowed with certain inalienable rights, among them, life, liberty, and the pursuit of happiness.”
 I think he would be stunned that we allow the wholesale slaughter of thousands around the world, unless we have something to gain from it.
 He would wonder why we were so quick to deploy to Saudi Arabia, yet allowed mass genocide in Darfur.
 Perhaps he would guide us towards an even grander vision, or just throw up his hands and think that maybe this is as good as it gets.
 We will never know.

-As we celebrate the 50th Anniversary of his dream, and also the 150th anniversary of Lincoln’s Emancipation Proclamation,it falls on us all to redouble our efforts to find ways to make that dream a reality, in our government, in our society, and in our hearts.
+As we celebrate the birthday of this great visionary, it falls on us all to redouble our efforts to find ways to make that dream a reality, in our government, in our society, and in our hearts.
 We can do this with our actions in every day life, with our commentary among each other, and mostly by raising our children to be a generation of tolerance, devoid of any judgements of others.
 I have no doubt that if we took 1000 5 year old children from each country in the middle east, and raised them together in a giant community of peace and love, they would return to their nations as adults and plant the seeds of respect and tolerance that would change the world.
 For children have, by nature, nothing but love for others.
 Anything beyond that, they learn from their surroundings, and so the education of those children will always be the biggest contribution one can make to creating a world where people truly are free to live without judgement and mistrust, and walk amongst each other as equals.

 If you have a moment today, either to honor Dr King, or just for your own edification, I encourage you to watch his speech, in it’s entirety.
 THere is so much more to it than the oft-quoted “I have a dream passage,” and honestly it is just as relevant today as it was those 50 years ago.
 Perhaps from his words, we can take on as Lincoln said “increased devotion to that cause for which they gave their last full measure of devotion” and bring upon our nation a “just and lasting peace.”